pauIbanez/W6CH3-pau-ibanez/readme.md

 To run the server use `npm start`.
 To run the server in developer mode use `npm run startDev`.

+Used enviroment variables:

+- DEBUG with the root namespace `api`
+- PORT to specify the port

 # Params

 - `-p` or `--port` to specify the port (default 4000).